 Term life insurance policies also just make a lot more sense than whole life insurance policies.
 Term life insurance is a quarter of the cost, on average, of a whole life policy with the same coverage amount.
 (Compare costs by age here.)

-In fact, a thirty-year-old male can easily spend less on a term life insurance policy than they would for a 128 GB iPhone 7 Plus through Apple’s monthly payment plan.
+In fact, a thirty-year-old male can easily spend less on a term life insurance policy than they would for a new iPhone 7 through Apple’s monthly payment plan.
 Of course, your final premium will depend on your personal details, but this example does go to show that the price of a term life insurance policy is in line with many other low monthly expenses you might incur.

 Be aware, too, that just because some whole life insurance agents may try to sell you on an expensive financial product doesn’t mean that all life insurance agents are out to get you.
-But you want to go into your life insurance search prepare.
+But you want to go into your life insurance search prepared.